Summiner/ServerPatches/README.md

 ## Credits:
 - [Pyr](https://github.com/Pyrbu) - Initial patch for the inventory click exploit
-- [Paper Team](https://github.com/PaperMC/) - Amazing community & Reference for multiple crash fixes
+- [Paper](https://github.com/PaperMC/) - Amazing community & Reference for multiple crash fixes
-- [PacketEvents Team](https://github.com/retrooper/packetevents) - Amazing library we use to handle packets
+- [PacketEvents](https://github.com/retrooper/packetevents) - Amazing library we use to handle packets
+- [Boosted-Yaml](https://github.com/dejvokep/boosted-yaml) - Cool library we use for configuration stuff

 ## Notes:
 - If you know of any other exploits please open a [new issue](https://github.com/summiner/ServerPatches/issues/new) and give detail about the exploit